Exact enumeration of satisfiable 2-SAT formulae: Conjunctive Normal Forms and implication digraphs

 Therefore, a 2-CNF is satisfiable if and only if the corresponding implication formula is satisfiable.

-To each 2-CNF on $n$ variables with $m$ clauses corresponds an \emph{implication digraph} with $2n$ vertices and $2m$ arcs: each clause $(k, \ell)$ corresponds to the arcs $(\n k, \ell)$ and $(\n \ell, k)$.
+To each 2-CNF on $n$ variables with $m$ clauses, there corresponds an \emph{implication digraph} with $2n$ vertices and $2m$ arcs: each clause $(k, \ell)$ corresponds to the arcs $(\n k, \ell)$ and $(\n \ell, k)$.
 Since a clause cannot contain twice the same variable, an implication digraph contains neither loops nor arcs from a literal to its negation.
-Since a 2-CNF does not contain twice the same clause, any literal is linked to any other literal by at most one arc.
+Since a 2-CNF does not contain twice the same clause, there is at most one arc between any two literals.

-\begin{definition} A \emph{contradictory variable} in a 2-CNF is a variable $x$ such that the implication digraph contains oriented paths linking $x$ to $\n x$ and $\n x$ to $x$.
+\begin{definition} A \emph{contradictory variable} in a 2-CNF is a variable $x$ such that the implication digraph contains oriented paths from $x$ to $\n x$ and from $\n x$ to $x$.
 A \emph{strongly connected component} (SCC) of a digraph is a set of vertices, maximal for the inclusion with respect to the property that an oriented path exists between any two vertices from the set.
 In an implication digraph, a \emph{contradictory strongly connected component} (contradictory SCC) is an SCC that contains a contradictory variable.
 An SCC that is not contradictory is \emph{ordinary}. \end{definition}

 \begin{definition} An SCC of a digraph is \emph{source-like} if there is no arc pointing to any of its vertices from a vertex outside of it.
 It is \emph{sink-like} if there is no arc pointing from any of its vertices to a vertex outside of it.
 It is \emph{isolated} if it is both source-like and sink-like. \end{definition}